pR0Ps/lw-timeago/README.md

 1. Markup times in the HTML source with `<time>` tags, making sure they have a `datetime` attribute.
 The datetime attribute *MUST* be ISO 8601 formatted.
 2. For all `<time>` tags that should be converted to fuzzy times, add a 'data-timeago` attribute to them.
 3. Include the `lw-timeago.js` file in the html head (`<script src="lw-timeago.js" type="text/javascript"></script>`)

-The text can all be customized if needed, look in the `config` section of the script.

 License
 -------